What is Back Button Focus (BBF)?

 When you press the shutter button half way down on a DSLR camera the metering activates along with the cameras autofocus system.
 When you press the shutter button a further halfway the picture is taken.
 Back button focus will take the focus function away from the shutter button and assigns it to another button on the back of the camera.
 The new back button (AF) will then activate the autofocus system independently of the shutter button which activates metering and fires the shutter to take the picture.

 With back button focus you can set focus and it will stay set until you decide to change it.
-The benefit of this for Wedding, Portrait, Lifestyle, Fashion, Newborn, Event, Press & Media, Action & Sport, Wildlife, Bird, Animal & Pet, and Equine photographers is that you can fire the shutter as many times as you want with the subject in focus as long as the subject hasn’t moved.
+The benefit of this for Family, Portrait, Studio, Lifestyle, Branding, Maternity and Newborn, Headshot, Fashion, Wedding, Event, Advertising, Editorial, Sport, Equine, Wildlife, Bird, Animal and Pet photographers is that you can fire the shutter as many times as you want with the subject in focus as long as the subject hasn’t moved.
 You won’t miss that unrepeatable split second ‘moment’ due to the camera re-focusing.

 AI Servo / AF- Continuous